littensy/reflex/README.md

 }).enhance(applyMiddleware(loggerMiddleware));
 ```

-Enhance can also be called on a combined producer, and will apply the enhancer to every dispatcher exposed by the producer:
+Enhance can also be called on a combined producer:

 ```ts
 const combinedProducer = combineProducers({